OCHA-DAP/hdx-hapi/docs/index.md

 ---

-The [HDX Humanitarian API](https://data.humdata.org/hapi)(HDX HAPI) is a way to access standardised indicators from multiple sources to automate workflows and visualisations
+The [HDX Humanitarian API](https://data.humdata.org/hapi) (HDX HAPI) is a way to access standardised indicators from multiple sources to automate workflows and visualisations.

 HDX HAPI is in beta phase, and we are seeking feedback.
-To share your thoughts or join our slack channel, send an email to [hdx@un.org](hdx@un.org).
+To share your thoughts or join our slack channel, send an email to [hdx@un.org](mailto:hdx@un.org).

 The initial scope of HDX HAPI will be the data included in the [HDX Data Grids](https://data.humdata.org/dashboards/overview-of-data-grids).
 Work is ongoing to add more data.